 Moreover, if most of your clients are coming from referrals and renewing with you, you can spend less time on marketing and much more time on coaching your clients.
 You will then enter a virtuous cycle where the more time you have to coach, the better you get at coaching.
 The better you get at coaching, the more referrals and renewals you get.
 The more referrals and renewals you get, the more time you have to coach (and this cycle loops on).

 How do I nurture relationships and get clients to renew with me?

 For both referrals and renewals, the best strategy is to be a really good coach.
 Every coach (beginner to professional) helps people, but there are varying levels.
-Coaching is a never-ending journey throughout which the coach helps the clients uncover what is already there.
+Coaching is a never-ending journey throughout which the coach helps the clients using consultancy skills to uncover what is already there.
 Coaching isn’t about teaching but rather about guiding a client during many years.

 “At the beginning I only knew what to do with a client for about 2 sessions.
 That’s because I didn’t understand what coaching was.
 I thought it was like teaching.
 As I started coaching more and more, I realised there was so much deeper I could go and I found that there was no end to the progress I could make with a client.”
 (Ankush Jain)

 Ankush explains that a coach-client relationship is never ending journey.
 As a professional coach, you can guide your client through an infinite amount of paths and it isn’t about your knowledge but rather about your understanding and skills as a coach.